-Research is an essential element of chemical engineering at Florida Tech, on campus and while participating in chemical engineering internships.
+Research is an essential element of chemical engineering at Florida Tech, both on campus and while participating in chemical engineering internships.
 Our students work alongside faculty and fellow students in laboratories across campus to cover a vast array of research topics, including:

-These high tech research topics put our students and faculty at the forefront of new research technologies.
+These high-tech research topics put our students and faculty at the forefront of new research technologies.
 Many of our undergraduates go on to receive awards for the high quality of their research conducted at Florida Tech.

-Careers in chemical engineering are found in a variety of industries from energy, electronics, food and clothing to health care, biotechnology and business services.
+Careers in chemical engineering are found in a variety of industries from energy, electronics, food and clothing to healthcare, biotechnology, and business services.

 For those interested in pursuing careers in chemical engineering, the Occupational Outlook Handbook, published by the United States Department of Labor Bureau of Labor Statistics, provides detailed information about specific jobs including median annual pay, working conditions and job outlook, among other things.

 With employment somewhat tied to the state of overall manufacturing in the United States, careers in chemical engineering fluctuate.
-Chemical engineering is entering the new fields of nanotechnology, alternative energy and biotechnology which will likely increase demand for engineers in these areas.
+Chemical engineering is entering the new fields of nanotechnology, alternative energy, and biotechnology, which will likely increase demand for engineers in these areas.
 Check the handbook for complete information on careers in chemical engineering.

 Careers in chemical engineering include:

 Whether straight from undergrad studies or after completion of a graduate degree program, Florida Tech students are prepared to pursue careers in chemical engineering with such diverse employers as: